Deadline Alert: Compass Group Diversified Holdings (CODI) Investors Who Lost Money Urged To Contact Glancy Prongay & Murray LLP About Securities Fraud Lawsuit

-LOS ANGELES, May 16, 2025 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP reminds investors of the upcoming July 8, 2025 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Compass Diversified (“Compass” or the “Company”) (NYSE: CODI) securities between May 1, 2024 and May 7, 2025, inclusive (the “Class Period”).
+LOS ANGELES, May 22, 2025 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP reminds investors of the upcoming July 8, 2025 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Compass Group Diversified Holdings (“Compass” or the “Company”) (NYSE: CODI) securities between May 1, 2024 and May 7, 2025, inclusive (the “Class Period”).

 IF YOU SUFFERED A LOSS ON YOUR COMPASS INVESTMENTS, CLICK HERE TO INQUIRE ABOUT POTENTIALLY PURSUING CLAIMS TO RECOVER YOUR LOSS UNDER THE FEDERAL SECURITIES LAWS.